Why is Japan abandoning its post-WWII pacifism?

 Japan wrote pacifism into its constitution and culture following World War II, but that era may be coming to an end.
 Prime Minister Sanae Takaichi last week moved to allow arms sales to foreign countries, signaling a pivot toward a more hawkish stance.

 Many Japanese felt pride in the country’s postwar commitment to “never resort to force to settle international disputes,” said The Wall Street Journal.
 Pacifism “has been our moral compass after the tragedy,” 87-year-old Michiko Yagi said to the outlet.
 But growing tensions with China have sharpened a sense of alarm and increased support for Takaichi’s efforts to build the country’s defenses.
-Japan cannot expect the U.S. to come to its defense “when our own people aren’t even defending our own country,” said Nagasaki resident Masashi Kajiyama.
+Japan cannot expect the U.S. to come to the country’s defense “when our own people aren’t even defending our own country,” said Nagasaki resident Masashi Kajiyama.

 The Week